STRONG-TACT/strong-tact.github.io/STRONG_hackathon.markdown

  - Registration link will be released soon.

 ### Submission Details
- The submission portal will be opened on 5/1/2024.
+ The submission portal will be opened on May 1, 2024.
+Deadline of submission will be announced soon.

 ## Organization and Schedule